 The Importance of the Hadamard Gate

-If one can relate the usefulness of the Pauli X gate i.e., the NOT, to its classical counterpart, the Hadamard is the point where you leave the realm of classical analog.
-It is useful for exactly the same reason, however, namely that it is often used to form a universal set of gates like classical AND with NOT and fan-out, or NOR with fan-out alone.
+If one can relate the usefulness of the Pauli X gate, i.e., the NOT, to its classical counterpart, the Hadamard is where you leave the realm of classical analog.
+It is helpful for the same reason, however, that it is often used to form a universal set of gates like classical AND with NOT and fan-out or NOR with fan-out alone.

-While a single H gate is directly beneficial in random number generation, its real potential is seen when it appears in several occurrences or when it is combined with other gates.
-Another popular use is a Hadamard on one qubit followed by a CNOT controlled with the qubit that has just been put into a superposition.
+While a single H gate is directly beneficial in random number generation, its real potential is seen when it appears in several occurrences or when combined with other gates.
+Another widespread use is a Hadamard on one qubit followed by a CNOT controlled with the qubit that has just been put into a superposition.

-Last but not the least, it is quite beneficial on the premise of self-reversible transformation.
+Last but not least, it is pretty beneficial regarding self-reversible transformation.
 So, in a sense, another Hadamard gate undoes what a prior application has done.

 What is the Hadamard Conjecture?